stefanpenner/resolve-package-path/README.md

 This project is special purpose made, to resolve package.json's given a specific module name, and basedir to start searching from.
 It cannot and does not resolve anything else.

-To achieve it's performance, it memoizes results identically to how `require` it self does.
+To achieve it's performance, it memoizes results identically to how node's `require` does.
 Specifically, for a given moduleName and baseDir it will, for the duration of the process, always return the exact same response.

 ## usage